C3Mech/C3MechV4.0/README.md

 # C3MechV4.0

-C3MechV4.0 release associated with the publication: XXXXXX
+C3MechV4.0 release associated with the publication: **XXXXXX**.

 # Highlights

-•	Unified combustion kinetic model for a wide range of fuel surrogate mixtures
+- **Unified combustion kinetic model** covering a wide range of fuel surrogate mixtures

-•	Updated version of the widely adopted C3MechV3.3 combustion kinetic model
+- **Updated version** of the widely adopted C3MechV3.3 combustion kinetic model

-•	Simulates conventional and renewable fuels (alkanes, H2, NH3, DME, DMC/EC)
+- **Supports both conventional and renewable fuels** (alkanes, H₂, NH₃, DME, DMC/EC)

-•	Extensive model testing for both pure fuels and fuel mixture experiments
+- **Extensive testing** for pure fuels and fuel mixture experiments

 # Repository structure

 ### SPECIES_DICTIONARY:
-The species dictionary of C3Mech.
-The script can be used to check constraints and generate a PDF.
+Contains the species dictionary for C3Mech.
+You can run the provided script to check constraints and generate a PDF overview of species.

 ### SUBMECHANISMS:
-This directory includes all the latest (work-in-progress) submechanisms of each group.
+Holds the latest submechanisms for each group.
-SOURCE-C3Mech.THERM/.TRAN are the only THERM/TRAN files to edit. write-modulesandspecies.py in PREPROCESSOR will read these files and generate "cleaned" THERM/TRAN files based on species included in the given compiled mechanism.
-Indications on the recommended modules for different fuel types are found in PREPROCESSOR/README.md.
+- **SOURCE-C3Mech.THERM** and **SOURCE-C3Mech.TRAN** are the only THERM and TRAN files that require editing.
+The script `compile_c3mech.py` in the `PREPROCESSOR` directory reads these files and generates cleaned versions based on the species included in the final compiled mechanism.
+- Recommended modules for various fuel types are noted in the `PREPROCESSOR/submodels.yaml`.

 ### PREPROCESSOR:
-Mechanism compile can be done in this directory.
-Submechanisms and thermochemistry/transport properties will be extracted from the SUBMECHANISMS directory.
-Detailed instructions are found in the corresponding README.md file.
+Used to compile mechanisms.
+Submechanisms, thermochemistry, and transport properties are extracted from the `SUBMECHANISMS` directory.
+Please refer to the `PREPROCESSOR/README.md` for detailed instructions on how to compile mechanisms.
+Within `PREPROCESSOR`, the **`preselection/`** subdirectory provides a set of commonly used sub-model combinations.
+These files are offered for convenience so that they can be downloaded and used directly.